-- 1. ITS Incident Handlers will lead response efforts including preserving evidence and ensuring an audit trail regarding investigation of the incident. - 2.
+- 1. ITS Incident Handlers will lead response efforts including preserving evidence and ensuring an audit trail regarding investigation of the incident in accordance with documented incident response procedures. - 2.
 The assigned ITS Incident Handler may notify the appropriate departmental campus contacts. but the individual reporting the matter may consult with their departmental staff in addition to ITS at any time. - 3.
-The ISO will coordinate with the University's Department of Police and Public Safety, LARC and others University units as needed. - 4.
+The ISO will coordinate with the UNC System Office, University's Department of Police and Public Safety, LARC, State of North Carolina agencies and other University units as needed or as required by law. - 4.
 All external communications with the media or the public related to any Information Security Incident must be coordinated through LARC and the Office of the Chief Information Officer or their designee. - 5.
 If the CISO determines that the affected University unit may lead the incident handling activity or a component thereof, the ISO must be regularly and comprehensively updated on the progress of the incident response.